-In 2014, Dr. Hong was appointed by the U.S. State Department, Bureau of International and Information Programs, as a Speaker Specialist and Expert on Disability where she consults with governmental agencies around the world.
+In 2014, Dr. Hong was appointed by the U.S. State Department, Bureau of International and Information Programs, as a Speaker Specialist & Expert on Disability and Inclusion where she consults with governmental agencies around the world.

-Her research examines the cognitive science of teaching and learning and the development of self-determination through the ethics of caring.
+Her research examines the barriers students face as they go to and through college.
+She also conduct professional development on the cognitive science of teaching and learning, including the development of self-determination through the ethics of caring and debunking myths about teaching and learning.
 Thus far, her research has been cited in the Handbook of Adult Learning, Wiley Library of Higher Education, Vanderbilt University’s Peabody Recommended Readings, British Library, and the Hong Kong Institute of Education Library.

-She is on the Advisory Council for the Oxford Education Research Symposium, Board of Directors for the Council for Exceptional Children, Past-President of BYU-Hawaii Honor Society, and Founder and Director of PACE™—Parents As Advocates for Change in Education.
+She sits on the Advisory Council for the Oxford Educational Research Symposium, is past member of the Board of Directors for the Council for Exceptional Children, Past-President of BYU-Hawaii Honor Society, and Founder of P.A.C.E.™—Parents As Advocates for Change in Education.